RWParsons/RWParsons.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Candidate and Senior Research Assistant at <a href="https://www.aushsi.org.au/">AusHSI, QUT</a>
+subtitle: Data Scientist at <a href="https://healthpolicy.com.au/">Health Policy Analysis</a> & PhD Candidate and Senior Research Assistant at <a href="https://www.aushsi.org.au/">AusHSI, QUT</a>

 profile:
   align: right